-Investing in equality for women can potentially increase a company’s—and your portfolio’s—bottom line.
+Investing with a gender lens can potentially increase a company’s—and your portfolio’s—bottom line.
 Our expert explains.

-Gender equality emphasizes that a balance in representation across all genders can help to broaden perspectives and drive better decision-making across organizations of all sizes.
-As it turns out, diverse perspectives actually has the potential to increase your portfolio’s bottom line.
+Studies show that a balance in representation across all genders can help to broaden perspectives and drive better decision-making across organizations of all sizes.
+As it turns out, diverse perspectives actually have the potential to increase your portfolio’s bottom line.

-According to Morgan Stanley Research from 2019, a more diverse workforce, as represented by women across all levels of the organization, was correlated with higher average returns.
-When our quantitative team analyzed global companies based on their percentage of female employees and other metrics of gender diversity, companies that have taken a holistic approach toward equal representation have outperformed their less diverse peers by 3.1% per year.
-From 2011-2019, an eight-year period, companies with more gender diversity enjoyed a one-year return on equity that was 2% better than companies with low gender diversity4.
-Further, these more diverse companies experienced lower return-on-equity volatility, too.
+According to Morgan Stanley Research, a more diverse workforce, as represented by women across all levels of the organization, is correlated with higher average returns.
+When our quantitative team analyzed global companies based on their percentage of female employees and other metrics of gender diversity, companies that have taken a holistic approach toward equal representation have outperformed their less diverse peers by 1.2% per year between 2011 and 2022.8

 A few possible reasons:

-- Employee satisfaction: Diversity broadly, including gender diversity has been shown to correlate with superior performance in terms of employee engagement.
-Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement for all employees, not just women.
-Happy workers create more innovative products.
+- Employee satisfaction: Diversity broadly, including gender diversity, has been shown to correlate with superior performance in terms of employee engagement.9,10 Interestingly, there seems to be a statistically significant relationship between diversity practices and employee engagement for all employees, not just women.11 Happy workers create more innovative products.
 Plus, it’s most cost efficient to keep talented employees than find replacements, so keeping your workforce motivated and engaged can help a company’s bottom line.

 - Promote innovation: A more diverse perspective can improve team decision making.
-If everyone sitting around a board room has similar experiences and perspectives that could create unintentional blind spots in decision-making.
-Further, innovative products and services that arise from diverse perspectives can allow companies to tap new markets and add new revenue sources for a company.
+If everyone sitting around a board room has similar experiences and perspectives, that could create unintentional blind spots in decision making.
+Further, innovative products and services that arise from diverse perspectives can allow companies to tap new markets and add new revenue sources.

-- Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation, equal opportunity litigation.
+- Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation and equal-opportunity litigation.
 While these issues can happen even at diverse workplaces, many investors seek to avoid these reputational risks.

-Just as getting qualified women into the C-suite and the boardroom, female ownership and developing policies supporting diversity is important, there are other dimensions of gender equality that motivated investors can also support.
-For example, investing in companies providing products and services that benefit women and girls.
+Just as getting qualified women into the C-suite and the boardroom, female ownership and developing policies supporting diversity are important, there are other dimensions of gender diversity, equity and inclusion that motivated investors can also support—for example, investing in companies providing products and services that benefit women and girls.
 Women, according to the World Bank, represent the majority of unbanked adults globally.
-Increasing access to financial services for women, such as bank accounts, can support equality and serves as a growing business opportunity as well.
+Increasing access to financial services for women, such as bank accounts, can support inclusion and serves as a growing business opportunity as well.

-When helping our clients to create impact investing portfolios that meet their unique financial and impact goals, a creative and holistic approach to gender equality that includes representation and more can be helpful to build both a more diversified portfolio—by accessing the broadest range of asset classes, styles and geographies – as well as systemically seeking to solve a deep-rooted and complicated issue.
-When thinking about activating your portfolio broadly to support sustainable and impact investing, investment strategies – that broadly incorporate environmental, social and governance data -- according to a study by the Morgan Stanley Institute for Sustainable Investing, have outperformed their traditional peers, even amid volatile market conditions brought on by the COVID-19 pandemic.5
+When helping our clients to create impact investing portfolios that meet their unique financial and impact goals, a creative and holistic approach to gender diversity, equity and inclusion can be helpful both to build a more diversified portfolio—by accessing the broadest range of asset classes, styles and geographies—and to systemically seek to solve a deep-rooted and complicated issue.

 Just as it is important to create impact investing portfolios to help clients meet their needs, it’s equally important for you to understand how your money is working to meet your goals and generating better outcomes for society and the environment.
-As such, we launched Morgan Stanley Impact Quotient®, an award-winning6 proprietary application that enables our clients to evaluate their portfolio on over 100 social and environmental impact preferences, including areas such as diversity in leadership, gender equity, and access to finance, education and health care.
+As such, we created Morgan Stanley Impact Quotient®, a patented13 application that enables our clients to evaluate their portfolio on over 100 social and environmental impact preferences, including areas such as diversity in leadership, gender equity and access to finance, education and health care.

-Despite progress made, we are still a long way away from achieving gender equality.
-Thanks to investor demand, increased data and transparency driving investment strategies and more robust impact report capabilities, investors now have more opportunities than ever to create more equitable outcomes for all.
-If you are interested in advancing gender equality by incorporating these themes into your investment portfolio, reach out to your Morgan Stanley Financial Advisor to learn more.
+Despite progress made, there is still work to be done on gender diversity, equity and inclusion.
+Thanks to investor demand, increased data and transparency driving investment strategies and more robust impact reporting capabilities, investors now have more opportunities than ever to create more equitable outcomes for all.
+If you are interested in applying a gender lens to your investment portfolio, reach out to your Morgan Stanley Financial Advisor to learn more.